Magic Tunnels background information

 A ratio between the total number of positive events divided by the total number of events.
 An SLI of 0% is a state where the feature is not working at all, and an SLI of 100% is a state where the feature is fully working as expected.

-SLOs are the threshold for the SLI, and set a target level of reliability for Magic Tunnels.
-For example, if the SLI is the percentage of successful Magic Tunnel health checks, an SLO could be 99.9% of requests being successful over the past 30 days.
-Customers decide the required threshold to be notified of a problem with Magic Tunnels.
-Above the set threshold, Cloudflare will not send any alerts.
+SLOs are the threshold for the SLI and they set a target level of reliability for Magic Tunnels.
+For example, if the SLI is based on the percentage of Magic Tunnel states meeting the desired criteria, an SLO could be 99.9% of tunnel states being healthy over the past 30 days.
+The SLI values for the SLO are calculated based on the tunnel state values, not on the timeout results from tunnel health checks.

 The error budget is the amount of unsuccessful events (from the SLI perspective) that can happen over the course of the SLO time window while maintaining the service at the level of availability defined by the SLO.